-The answers we received relate to the situation in February 2010, one year after the Soysal judgment.
+The answers we received for the first edition relate to the situation in February 2010, one year after the Soysal judgment.
+For the second edition we asked the experts in May 2011 for an update on any political, legal or judicial developments concerning the follow-up and implementation of the Soysal judgment.
 We are most grateful to the experts for their quick and informative answers to our questionnaire.
 The names of the participating experts are mentioned in Annex B. We also acknowledge the kind financial support by Prof. Dr. Halûk Kabaalioğlu of the Yeditepe University in Istanbul for this part of the study.